 Coat the apples in the caramel sauce

-• While your caramel is cooling, take out the apple stem, then wash and dry the apples well.
+• While your caramel is cooling, remove the apple stem, then wash and dry the apples thoroughly.
 Place a popsicle stick in the top of each apple.

-• Cover a tray or cookie sheet with parchment paper to put the apples on after they are dipped in caramel.
+• Cover a tray or cookie sheet with parchment paper to place the apples on after they have been dipped in caramel.

-• Allow to drip for a few seconds and then place it on the parchment paper.
+• Allow it to drip for a few seconds and then place it on the parchment paper.

 • Put the tray of apples in the fridge to cool completely.
-(They will easily come off of the parchment paper once cool).
+(They will easily come off the parchment paper once cooled).

 Notes